How to Identify and Address Complicated (Prolonged) Grief

 INTEGRATED GRIEF

-What Are Causes of Complicated Grief?
+What Are The Causes of Prolonged Grief?

 • Accepting reality by recognizing the loss is final and there are consequences.